Houston Pedestrian Accident Lawyers

 - Staying on the sidewalk when possible

 There are some crosswalks and intersections that are notoriously dangerous for pedestrians.
 In these scenarios, successful claims and lawsuits have been filed against cities for their failure to provide adequate crosswalks and warning signals.
-Contact a personal injury attorney if you believe city planners to played a role in your pedestrian accident.
+Contact a pedestrian accident lawyer if you believe city planners played a role in your pedestrian accident.
 Drivers also play a role in protecting pedestrians.
 So how can they help maintain pedestrian safety?
 Drivers frequently fail to give the right of way to pedestrians.
 They may also fail to look carefully before crossing a street.
 Drivers need to be vigilant at night or in low-light situations; studies show the risk of accidents significantly increases after sunset.

 Drunk Driving: A Leading Cause of Pedestrian Death